cn0047/stash/ed/ad/README.md

   2. If server there - ok, otherwise travel clockwise on the ring until find the first server.

 When a hash table is resized, only `keys/n` need to be remapped.

+#### NP-Hard/NP-Complete

+Class P - polynomial time.
+Class NP - nondeterministic polynomial time.
+Class NP-Complete.
+Class NP-Hard.

+NP-Complete - problems that are:
+* In NP - you can verify solution quickly (polynomial time).
+* As hard as any NP problem.
+* If you solve one NP-Complete problem fast - all NP problems become easy.

+NP-Hard - problems that are:
+* At least as hard as NP-Complete.
+* Not required to be in NP (may not be able to verify solution quickly).
+* NP-Hard can be harder than NP-Complete.